 A Turning Point

 In the ICU, Derek remained very sick.
-Paul Bergl, MD, critical care physician and MCW faculty member, leveled with him: Derek had reached a point in the illness when some patients decline to the point they must be intubated, which involves having a tube inserted in the throat to help with breathing.
+His critical care team leveled with him: Derek had reached a point in the illness when some patients decline to the point they must be intubated, which involves having a tube inserted in the throat to help with breathing.
 He would be sedated and unable to talk, a scenario that alarmed Derek.

 When his nurse, Christin Lissmann, MSN, RN, began her shift that night, she was concerned by what she observed.